idomoroschenov/custom-cdk-react-game/README.md

 cdk deploy --all
 ```
 From now on anytime you commit the changes to the pipeline, it will  update itself and then conduct a rolling update of the application.

+## Output

+The application will be available via an Application load balancer called *react* in the same AWS account.